midl-dev/tezos-on-gke/README.md

 * `authorized_signers`: a list of signer specification maps, containing:
   * `ssh_pubkey`: the public key of the signer, used for ssh port forwarding, and
   * `signer_port`: the port for the signer http endpoint that is being tunneled
+  * `tunnel_endpoint_port`: the port where the ssh daemon connects to on the load balancer for tunneling traffic

 To generate a public/private keypair, you can use the tezos client: